sugaryourcoffee/monitoring/docs/ganglia.md

     data_source infrastructure earth.fritz.box:8655

-If we go to [localhost:4568/ganglia](http://localhost:4568/ganglia) we should see 4 clusters continuousy showing metrics.
+If we go to [localhost:4568/ganglia](http://localhost:4568/ganglia) we should see 4 clusters continuously showing metrics.

 Configuration Files
 ===================